 Vanilla paste Vanilla paste is a mixture of pure vanilla extract, vanilla beans, and a sweetener.
 Most vanilla pastes are quite pourable and offer a deep, rich taste of vanilla.
 Bakers who want to see flecks of vanilla bean in custards, frostings or whipped cream sometimes favor vanilla paste because it is easier to use than splitting and scraping out vanilla bean seeds.
 Use as a substitution in your favorite recipes: we recommend a 1:1 ratio for vanilla beans and vanilla extract.
 EX: 1 tsp vanilla extract = 1 tsp vanilla paste.
 Learn more

 Vegetable shortening Made from a blend of vegetable oils that have been hydrogenated.
 Adding hydrogen to the heated oils converts the liquid oil to a semi-solid.
 Shortening is shelf-stable at room temperature.
 It has a high melting point making it easy to use at a variety of temperatures.
 See Shortening.

 Vent To leave an opening through which steam can escape in the covering of a food.
 EX: Vents are cut in the top pie crust.

 Walnuts – The seed of a deciduous tree, consisting of edible kernels contained within a hard shell which is encased in a green husk.
-The two main varieties of walnuts used in baking are English Walnuts and Black Walnuts.
+The two main varieties of walnuts used in baking are English Walnuts and the native American Black Walnuts.
 Learn more

 Water Very hard water and soft water create problems for baked goods.
 Tap water of medium hardness and without noticeable chlorination or other off odors is suitable.
 Bottled water may be used in very hard water regions.
 (Soft water=15-50 ppm; Medium hard=50-100 ppm; Hard=100-200 ppm; Very hard=over 200 ppm).